Doctor5555/SPLIWACA-CPP-Interpreter-transpiler/Language Spec.md

     - Takes the power of one number to another
   - `/`
     - Divides one number by another
-  - `//`
-    - Divides one number by another and returns an integer
   - `+`
     - Adds two numbers
     - Also used to concatenate strings